Approximate Dynamic Programming for Constrained Piecewise Affine Systems with Stability and Safety Guarantees: Preliminaries

 \subsection{Exact value iteration}

-Solving the Bellman equations \eqref{bellman} is in general computationally prohibitive for nonlinear systems in the setting of continuous input and state spaces.
+Solving the Bellman equations is in general computationally prohibitive for nonlinear systems.
+Usually, an MPC problem with a finite horizon is solved online to approximate the infinite-horizon optimal policy.
+However, computational complexity also remains a hurdle in the application of MPC to PWA systems.
 For the PWA system, the equations in \eqref{bellman}, on the other hand, can be solved by using an exact value iteration (VI) method \cite{baoti2006constrained}, which solves multiple multi-parametric linear programs (mp-LPs).
 To motivate our ADP methods, we summarize the exact VI method and discuss its limitations in this section.
 The exact VI algorithm starts from an initial value function $J_{0}(\cdot)$ that is either zero in $\mathcal{X}$ (case 1) or a control Lyapunov function defined on a subset of $\mathcal{X}$ (case 2).
 In case 2, the following assumption should be satisfied.

 \begin{assumption} A continuous and PWA control Lyapunov function $J_\mathrm{CL}(\cdot): X_\mathrm{CI} \to \mathbb{R}_{\geq 0}$ in a polyhedral control-invariant set $X_\mathrm{CI}$ is available.
 In other words, $\min_ {u\in U,f_\mathrm{PWA}(x,u) \in X_\mathrm{CI}}\; l(x,u)+J_\mathrm{CL}(f_\mathrm{PWA}(x,u)) - J_\mathrm{CL}(x) \leq 0,\; \forall x \in X_\mathrm{CI}$. \end{assumption}